jadedQuail/pokemon-cards/README.md

 To run the back-end:

 1. Navigate to the `back-end` folder in a terminal.
-2. Run the following command: `node server.js`
+2. Run the following command: `npm run dev`

 To run the front-end: